daattali/beautiful-jekyll/about.md

 No!
 For the [VRChat](https://www.vrchat.com) segments, you can connect with a regular computer, no headset required!

-The main content of the convention is going to be streamed on our Youtube page, and we'll be coordinating through [Discord](https://discord.com).
+When the time comes, the main content of the event will be streamed over at Youtube, and coordination will be done via Discord.
+We're still working on getting those set up, and will provide links when we're ready.

 ### Where to find us?
 - [Twitter: @fursquared](https://twitter.com/fursquared)